clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

     - Simple password schemes, which are known to be easily compromised, cannot be set in |CL|.

-    - A password blacklist is in place, to avoid system passwords being set to passwords which have been compromised in the past.
+    - A password blacklist, to avoid system passwords being set to passwords which have been compromised in the past.

 * `Tallow`_, a lightweight service which monitors and blocks suspicious SSH